Stacked Penalized Logistic Regression for Selecting Views in Multi-View Learning: Multi-View Stacking (MVS)

-\end{lemma} In Lemma \ref{ols_estimates} a negative weight is given to $\hat{f}_{1}$ (the intercept-only model), while $\hat{f}_{2}$ (the model containing signal) is excluded from the meta-learner.
+The proof can be found in appendix \ref{sect:proof2}. \end{lemma} In Lemma \ref{ols_estimates} a negative weight is given to $\hat{f}_{1}$ (the intercept-only model), while $\hat{f}_{2}$ (the model containing signal) is excluded from the meta-learner.
 The selected view is $\bm{X}^{(1)}$, which contains only noise.
 Estimating the coefficients using $L_1$- or $L_2$-penalized estimation with tuning parameter selected through cross-validation does not help since the estimated prediction function described in Lemma \ref{ols_estimates} has zero cross-validation error.
 Cross-validation will therefore always select the least-penalized model under consideration, thus providing no meaningful shrinkage of $\beta_1$.
 However, nonnegativity constraints can prevent such degenerate behavior by forcing $\beta_1$ to be zero, allowing a nonzero estimate of $\beta_{2}$.
 Leave-one-out cross-validation is an extreme case, as for smaller values of $K$ such negative correlations will be lower in magnitude.
+Furthermore, it should be noted that the cross-validated predictors as described in \eqref{eq:z} occur only in the training phase of the multi-view stacking procedure.
+As can be observed in Algorithm \ref{al:1}, the matrix of cross-validated predictions $\bm{Z}$ is used to train the meta-learner (line 15), but the final stacked prediction function (line 16) uses the view-specific functions learned from the complete views (lines 1:5).
+Thus, the final stacked prediction function will not produce the kind of piece-wise constant predictions seen in \eqref{eq:z}.
 Nevertheless, the introduced correlations can cause the meta-learner to include superfluous views in the model.
-This does not need to have large consequences for prediction accuracy, as they simply provide additional intercept terms.
-However, from a view-selection perspective this is clearly undesirable.
+From a view-selection perspective this is clearly undesirable.